 # Adding external documentation

-## Add links to an entity
+## Adding links to an entity

 4. Click **+Add**.

-* **Type**: Select the [type of link](#documentation-types).
+* From the **Type** drop-down menu, select the type of link.

-* **URL**: Enter the URL.
+* Under **URL**, enter the URL.

 6. Click **Add**.